Leeds City Council: Electoral wards

-Leeds City Council's 33 electoral wards have been fully reviewed twice since 2000, once before the 2004 council election and again before the 2018 council election.
+Leeds City Council's 33 electoral wards have been fully reviewed twice since the year 2000, once before the 2004 council election and again before the 2018 council election.

 Beforehand, the ward boundaries had not been amended since the last review in 1979.
 The 1979 review increased the number of wards in Leeds from 32 to 33, thereby increasing the number of councillors from 96 to 99.
-The 1980 council election was the first to be contested based on the new ward boundaries across the city and therefore it was a full council, all-out election where all of the 99 council seats were up for election.
+The 1980 council election was the first to be contested based on the new ward boundaries across the city, and therefore it was a full council, all-out election where all of the 99 council seats were up for election.

 The boundary review between February 2002 and July 2003 was completed by the Boundary Committee for England.
 The review recommended the retention of 99 councillors representing 33 wards across the city, but suggested substantial alterations to ward boundaries to reduce the level of variance between different wards.
 Prior to the boundary review, based on the 2001 electorate, the largest and smallest wards respectively were Morley South (22,167 electors) and Hunslet (10,955 electors).
 Following the review all wards had an electorate within 10% of the average of all 33 wards across the city.

 A similar process was completed in November 2017 by the Boundary Committee's successor, the Local Government Boundary Commission for England.
 The process had held consultations since July 2016.
 The biggest ward boundary changes saw the creation of two new wards in Headingley & Hyde Park and Little London and Woodhouse from the previous Hyde Park & Woodhouse and Headingley wards.
 City & Hunslet also became Hunslet & Riverside.
 Following the example of previous reviews, all of the city's councillors were re-elected together again based on the new ward boundaries in May 2018.

+Premises

+The council meets at Leeds Civic Hall on Calverley Street, which was purpose-built for the city council and opened in 1933.
+The council has numerous other buildings around the city, with its main offices being at Merrion House, which forms part of the Merrion Centre and was built in 1973.

 Controversy

-In September 2012 the Council announced its intention to introduce a bring your own device policy as part of cost saving measures.
-In the same year, the Council was fined £95,000 by the Information Commissioner's Office (ICO) after it sent confidential and sensitive information about a child in care to the wrong recipient.
+In September 2012 the council announced its intention to introduce a bring your own device policy as part of cost saving measures.
+In the same year, the council was fined £95,000 by the Information Commissioner's Office (ICO) after it sent confidential and sensitive information about a child in care to the wrong recipient.
 Commenting on Leeds and other authorities who had made similar data protection breaches, the ICO said "It would be far too easy to consider these breaches as simple human error.
 The reality is that they are caused by councils treating sensitive personal data in the same routine way they would deal with more general correspondence.
 Far too often in these cases, the councils do not appear to have acknowledged that the data they are handling is about real people, and often the more vulnerable members of society."